sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/scattering-only.cpp MPI initialization

-In order to output status and debug information to the console, we will use the custom log stream @ref Sapphire::saplog "saplog".
-We can specify the verbosity via the argument of the @ref Sapphire::Utils::SapphireppLogStream::init "init()" function.
+In order to output status and debug information to the console, we will use the custom log stream @ref sapphirepp::saplog "saplog".
+We can specify the verbosity via the argument of the @ref sapphirepp::Utils::SapphireppLogStream::init "init()" function.
 A verbosity of `2` correspond to progress information.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Saplog